abh1sheke/postx/README.md

 ## Installation
 ### Through Go toolchain
-If you have the Go toolchain installed on your device, postx can be installed by running the following command in your terminal:
+If you have the Go toolchain installed on your device, zing can be installed by running the following command in your terminal:
 ```
-go install github.com/abh1sheke/postx
+go install github.com/abh1sheke/zing
 ```

-> Make sure the Go binary is in your PATH before you can run postx
+> Make sure the Go binary is in your PATH before you can run zing

 <br />

 ### Building from source
-Follow these instructions to build postx from source:
+Follow these instructions to build zing from source:
   * Install the Go toolchain from [here](https://go.dev/doc/install)
   * Clone this repository
   ```
-  git clone https://github.com/abh1sheke/postx && cd postx
+  git clone https://github.com/abh1sheke/zing && cd zing
   ```
   * Build the executable by running:
   ```
-  go build -o postx
+  go build -o zing
   ```
-  * Add postx to PATH by running:
+  * Add zing to PATH by running:
   ```
   # On macOS and Linux:
-  export PATH="$PATH:/path/to/postx"
+  export PATH="$PATH:/path/to/zing"

   # On Windows
-  set PATH=%PATH%;C:\path\to\postx\
+  set PATH=%PATH%;C:\path\to\zing\
   ```